Sri Ganganagar–Tiruchirappalli Humsafar Express

-The 22497 / 22498 Sri Ganganagar – Tiruchchirapali Humsafar Express is a superfast express train of the Indian Railways connecting Sri Ganganagar to Tiruchirappalli, providing connectivity to Rajasthan from Central Tamil Nadu.
+The 22497 / 22498 Sri Ganganagar – Tiruchirappalli Humsafar Express is a superfast express train of the Indian Railways connecting Sri Ganganagar to Tiruchirappalli, providing connectivity to Rajasthan from Central Tamil Nadu.
 It is the 4th Humsafar Express train which is introduced in the Humsafar Express Series.
 It is currently being operated with the train numbers 22497/22498 on a weekly basis.
 During the COVID-19 Pandemic, it ran as a special service which is numbered as 02497/02498.